Travel guide

 Can I share the connection with my laptop?

 Yes.
-You activate your phone's hotspot and share your eSIM data with your laptop or tablet via Wi-Fi or cable, just like at home.
+You activate your phone's hotspot and share the eSIM data with your laptop or tablet via Wi-Fi or cable, just like at home.
 This is common for editing and exporting from your computer.
 Monitor your consumption, because exporting long videos via hotspot uses a lot of gigabytes in a short time.

 Is an eSIM or a local SIM better for creators?